gyselax/gyselalibxx/docs/joss_paper/paper.md

 Despite the reduction in dimensionality such simulations still require massively powerful high-performance computing (HPC) resources.
 For ITER-sized simulations, exa-scale resources would still be required.

-The most popular numerical methods for such simulations are particle-in-cell (PIC) methods and Eulerian methods, however both methods have inherent disadvantages.
-PIC methods are limited by numerical noise which, without complex noise reduction techniques, is only slowly attenuated $1 / \sqrt{N}$ as resource usage is increased.
-Eulerian methods avoid marker sampling noise by discretising the distribution function on a fixed grid, however explicit time integration leads to a Courant-Friedrichs-Lewy (CFL) stability condition which can severely limit the maximum possible time step.
-An alternative approach is to combine these techniques using semi-Lagrangian advection.

 The pre-existing Gysela code[@grandgirard2016], written in Fortran, originally aimed to simulate plasma in the core region of a tokamak using semi-Lagrangian advection with a distribution function discretised in phase space on a fixed grid.
 This approach was shown to work well and allowed the study of many interesting physical phenomena[@TODO1;@TODO2;@ETC].
 However expanding this code to use more complex mathematical methods such as non-uniform points (vital for handling the different magnitudes of physical quantities in the core and edge regions), and increasingly complex geometries (such as D-shape geometries, geometries including both closed and open field lines, and potentially stellarator geometries) has proved to be challenging and sometimes error-prone.
-The challenges of such extensions are further amplified when trying to organise such a code for use on new GPU architectures.
+The challenges of such extensions are further amplified when trying to organise such a code for use on new GPU architectures, necessary for exa-scale simulations.
 This is a challenge shared by other gyrokinetic codes[@trilaksono2023].

 In the case of Gysela, several of the required changes would have affected a large percentage of the code base.
 This means that the effort required was comparable to a complete rewrite, without the advantages such a rewrite can bring.
-Gyselalib++ is one of the first gyrokinetic codes to be written from scratch in C++.
-This has allowed us to capitalise on C++'s strengths by using template programming to enforce the correctness of the implemented equations.
+For example, we have been able to capitalise on C++'s strengths by using template programming to enforce the correctness of the implemented equations.
 A common source of error is writing equations with implicit assumptions, such as assuming an orthonormal coordinate system, or specific properties like those of a circular coordinate system.
 In Gyselalib++, equations are either expressed in tensor notation, so that they are either accurate for all geometries or do not compile, or they explicitly state their dependencies.
 C++ further enables us to add static assertions for cases with restricted applicability to prevent their misuse.